grantwinney/blog/content/posts/raspberry-pi-morse-code-transmitter/index.md

-+++
-categories = ["Raspberry PI", "Coding", "Python"] date = 2016-04-03T09:03:25Z
+---
+categories:
+- Raspberry PI
+- Coding
+- Python
+date: "2016-04-03T09:03:25Z"
-description = ""
+description: ""
-draft = false
+draft: false
-image = "__GHOST_URL__/content/images/2016/04/generate-morse-code-banner.png"
-slug = "raspberry-pi-morse-code-transmitter"
+cover:
+  image: generate-morse-code-banner.png
+slug: raspberry-pi-morse-code-transmitter
-summary = "Making the Pi blink an LED a few times is thrilling, but what about building something.. more?
-Let's build a morse code transmitter!" tags = ["Raspberry PI", "Coding", "Python"] title = "Building a Morse Code Transmitter on a Raspberry Pi"
+summary: Making the Pi blink an LED a few times is thrilling, but what about building something.. more?
+Let's build a morse code transmitter!

-+++
+tags:
+- Raspberry PI
+- Coding
+- Python
+title: Building a Morse Code Transmitter on a Raspberry Pi
+---

 Last week, I made the Raspberry Pi blink an LED a few times.
 As thrilling as that was, I almost immediately wanted something more.
 Building a morse code transmitter seemed like a nice little challenge.